 This can be done in various ways, and even when the vulnerability is exploited a good tester will not stop.
 They will carry on to search and exploit new vulnerabilities, processing attacks together to attain their goal.
 This goal keeps changing, as every organization is unique, but generally, it comprises PHI (Protected Health Information), PII(Personally Identifiable Information), and trade secrets.
 Sometimes it may need Domain Administrator access.

-The duration of Red Team Assessments is generally longer than Penetration Testing.
-Red Team Assessment involves multiple people and usually lasts for more than 3-4 weeks, whereas a Pen Test usually takes place over 1-2 weeks.
+The duration of the Red Team Assessment is usually longer than Penetration Testing.
+Red Team Assessment occupies multiple people and typically lasts for more than 3-4 weeks, whereas a Pen Test habitually takes place over 1-2 weeks.

 Goals and Methods

-Rather than searching for multiple vulnerabilities, Red Team Assessment looks for vulnerabilities that would help them to achieve their goals.
-Generally, the goals resemble a pen test.
-Red Team Assessment methods comprise of Wireless, External, Social Engineering (both Physical and Electronic), and more.
+Instead of hunting for multiple vulnerabilities, Red Team Assessment looks for vulnerabilities that would help them to achieve their goals.
+Normally the goals resemble a pen test.
+A Red Team Assessment method involves Social Engineering (both Physical and Electronic) Wireless, External, and more.

 Which to Prefer?

-Which one is better?
-Generally, Red Teams and Pen-Testers are the same people who use dissimilar techniques and methods for different assessments.
-Ideally, one is not essentially better than the other.
-It’s just that each is helpful in specific scenarios.
+Generally, Pen-Testers and Red Teams are the same people who use divergent procedures and methods for different assessments.
+Superlatively, one is not essentially better than the other.
+It’s just that each is supportive in particular scenarios.

-For instance, a Pen-Test is not advisable to judge how good your incident response is and a Red team assessment is not advisable to discover vulnerabilities.
-It all depends on the situation and scenarios that would help us opt for the better one.
+For example, a Pen-Test is not prudent to judge how good your incident response is and a Red team assessment is not prudent to discover vulnerabilities.
+It all depends on the circumstances and scenarios that would help us opt for the better one.

-Let WeSecureApp take control of all your cyber-security challenges.
+Let WeSecureApp organize all your cyber-security challenges.
 Get aggressive security quotes by just clicking below.
 We look forward to hearing from you.